-Jury duty is a civic duty that all US citizens are expected to do.
+Jury duty is a civic duty that all US citizens are expected to perform.
 When you are summoned by the court to serve on a jury, it will decide the outcome of a trial.

 Because of the disruption and uncertainty, many people dread being called for jury duty.
 When you get the summon, you must attend jury selection, during which you may not even be selected.
 If selected, you must serve for the entire duration of the trial.

-It is like being legally obligated to do a one-off full-time job for a few days, earning below the minimum wage.
+It is like being legally obligated to do a full-time job for a few days, earning below the minimum wage.
 As a juror, you must follow court instructions, listen, and consider all evidence carefully.
-You must be very present, even if court proceedings are tedious or intimidating.
-Toward the end, you must deliberate with your fellow jurors on the verdict.
-Your collective decision will impact the lives of the people (all strangers to you) involved in the case.

 Juror pay and other practical matters